Jesus Is Faithful:

 After the baptism, our little son said, “Mommy and Daddy so happy!”
 That’s right.
 Now we have a really big family—the entire family of God.

 After leaving SDA employment, I earned my master's degree in Library and Information Studies.
 By the grace of God, I was hired as director of a public library before I had even graduated.
 I've had the honor of leading the restoration of a historic library that turned 100 years old in 2019.
 I love serving the people of my community, buying more books and other media than I can ever read, hear, or watch, and raising my son.

 I feel terrible to tell you that my marriage has ended.
 I never wanted to let God down or disappoint any of you.
 I'm sorry.
-I pulled back from Sabbatismos as the weight of discouragement descended
+I pulled back from Sabbatismos as the weight of discouragement descended like a thousand anchors.

 Readers of Sabbatismos have always been dear to me, though.
 I just haven't been writing or improving the site.